 Singers enrolled in voice lessons benefit from many performance opportunities that range from intimate private studio classes, to public masterclasses with guest artists, to vocal competitions on a national level.
-Many students participate annually in the Eastern New York Chapter of the National Association of Teachers of Singing (ENY NATS) annual Art Song Festival.
-This festival also includes the District level competition of the NATS National Student Auditions.
-Previous Skidmore students have places and participated in district, regional and national levels of the competition.
+Many students participate annually in the Eastern New York Chapter of the National Association of Teachers of Singing (ENY NATS) annual Musical Theater Competition and Art Song Festival.
+These events also qualify singers for the Regional NATS National Student Auditions, with a possibility of performance at the National level.
+Previous Skidmore students have placed and participated in district, regional and national levels of the competition.

-Master classes with guest singers occur each semester.
+Master classes with guest singers and clinicians offer singers new perspectives on technique and style.
 Students have had the opportunity to perform on master classes with many distinguished professional singers.
 Some of these have included:

 - Daniel Bubeck (professional countertenor and early music specialist)

 - Sharon O’Connell Campbell (University of Nebraska)

 Prior to receiving instructor permission for voice lessons, you will need to audition.
 Auditions will be held during the first week of the semester.
 Please contact Sylvia Stoner-Hawkins to schedule an audition.

 - Please complete the audition form, linked here.

 - Please prepare one song that demonstrates your complete vocal range and ability from memory.
 Be ready to sing this in your audition with an accompaniment track.
 Please bring a copy of the sheet music to the audition with any cuts noted for the audition panel.